• Home

 Fontana di Trevi

 I look at all the tourists then head to my last stop- Piazza di Spagna.
 I never miss drinking from the Fontana della Barcaccia.
 This is the Baroque fountain at the bottom of the steps that looks like a sinking ship.
 It was sculpted by both Bernini, Pietro and Gianlorenzo (father and son).
-La Barcaccia has the best water ever, especially on a hot day –it comes straight from an acqueduct and is always ice cold.
+La Barcaccia has the best water ever, especially on a hot day –it comes straight from an ancient acqueduct Acqua Vergine and is always ice cold and refreshing.

 La Barcaccia, Piazza di Spagna